Ethel90/InformationSecurity_Intro/README.md

 # InformationSecurity_Intro
 - Course in 2020
-- First semester in sophomore
+- First semester of sophomore